Cannabis in France: French Egypt

 During Napoléon Bonaparte's invasion of Egypt in 1798, alcohol was not available as Egypt was an Islamic country.
 In place of alcohol, Bonaparte's troops resorted to trying hashish, which they found to their liking.
 As a result of the conspicuous consumption of hashish by the troops, the smoking of hashish and consumption of drinks containing it was banned in October 1800, although the troops mostly ignored the order.
 Subsequently, beverages containing hashish were banned in Egyptian cafes; cafes that sold them were shut down and "boarded up", and their proprietors were jailed.
 During this time, hashish imported from other countries was destroyed by burning.
 Upon the end of the occupation in 1801, French troops brought supplies of hashish with them back to France.

 Metropolitan France

-In the mid-1800s, following travel and studies in Asia, French psychiatrist Jacques-Joseph Moreau studied hashish extensively and produced the 1845 work Du Hachisch et de l'aliénation mentale (Hashish and Mental Illness).
+In the mid-1800s, following travel and studies in Asia, French psychiatrist Jacques-Joseph Moreau studied hashish extensively and created the 1845 work of Du Hachisch et de l'aliénation mentale (Hashish and Mental Illness).

 In the 1800s, hashish was embraced in some European literary circles.
 Most famously, the Club des Hashischins was a Parisian club dedicated to the consumption of hashish and other drugs; its members included authors Théophile Gautier, Moreau de Tours, Victor Hugo, Alexandre Dumas, Charles Baudelaire and Honoré de Balzac.
 Baudelaire later wrote the 1860 book Les paradis artificiels about the state of being under the influence of opium and hashish.